| | | | | |

 Brown Butter Kale and Fontina Spaghetti Squash

-A healthy vegetarian spaghetti squash that’s filled with garlicky sauteed kale, toasted pine nuts, and topped with gooey Fontina cheese.
+A healthy vegetarian spaghetti squash filled with garlicky sauteed kale, toasted pine nuts, and topped with gooey Fontina cheese.

 Brown Butter Kale and Fontina Spaghetti Squash